Home

 3.4 Fairy Wrasses: The filamentosus group

 The filamentosus group presents the reader with a collection of familiar, aquarium-friendly species, many of which are exuberantly colored and morphologically quirky.
-Despite some superficial differences in colors and fin shapes, the…
+Despite some superficial differences in colors and fin shapes, the overall morphology strongly implies that this is the…

 Sometimes You Need to Overfeed Your Fish